Swiss regulator says mortgage market is too big to fail

-BERNE, Switzerland (Reuters) - The Swiss mortgage market has become too big to fail, the head of the country’s financial regulator warned on Tuesday, and it is unclear whether Switzerland’s booming property market can manage a “soft landing”.
+BERNE, Switzerland, May 20 (Reuters) - The Swiss mortgage market has become too big to fail, the head of the country’s financial regulator warned on Tuesday, and it is unclear whether Switzerland’s booming property market can manage a “soft landing”.

 Real estate prices and mortgage lending have surged in Switzerland in recent years, a by-product of ultra-low interest rates set by the Swiss central bank to lower the appeal of the franc.
 That has fuelled concern a housing bubble is building, as mortgages grow faster than the economy.